dus-ty/dus-ty.github.io/aboutme.md

 ### Fun Facts

 - I dabble with python.
 (Not the snake, although both are dangerous)
-- I’m passionate about ethical hacking and teaching others how to stay secure online.
+- I’m passionate about ethical hacking and teaching others how to stay secure online
-- In my free time, you can find me being a dad, gaming, doing bug bounty, Hack The Box, discord.
+- In my free time, you can find me being a dad, gaming, doing bug bounty, Hack The Box, discord

 Feel free to reach out if you have questions, want to collaborate, or just want to say hi!